 What to do about irregular moles

 Part of a healthy skin awareness programs is annual skin checks by a trained dermatologist.
 This is important for all of us, particularly as we grow older.
 If you spot an irregular mole on your body, arrange for a screening as soon as possible.
 Even if you can’t see any odd-looking moles, it’s always smart to have your skin screened on a regular basis.

 If your dermatologist suspects a mole is cancerous or pre-cancerous, a biopsy will be performed to make an accurate diagnosis.
-A number of advanced skin cancer treatments are available, and your physician can explain them all to you.
+A number of advanced skin cancer treatments are available, including Mohs surgery to remove skin cancer, and your physician can explain them all to you.

 While most people don’t develop skin cancer during their lifetimes, there are many who do.
 And in every case, the best treatment is early treatment, which starts with screenings even before a problem exists.
 With November being Healthy Skin Awareness Month, now would be a good time to arrange a professional screening.